 What is Actoplus Met?

-Actoplus Met is for people with type 2 diabetes who do not use daily insulin injections.
-This medication is not for treating type 1 diabetes.
+Actoplus Met is not for treating type 1 diabetes.

-You should not use Actoplus Met if you are allergic to metformin (Glucophage) or pioglitazone (Actos), or if you have:
+You should not use Actoplus Met if you are allergic to metformin or pioglitazone, or if you have:

 severe heart failure;

 metabolic acidosis or ketoacidosis (call your doctor for treatment).

 If you need to have surgery or any type of x-ray or CT scan using a dye that is injected into your veins, you may need to temporarily stop taking this medicine.
 Be sure your caregivers know ahead of time that you are using this medicine.